friends-of-presta/security-advisories/_posts/2023-07-28-ajaxmanager.md

 This vulnerability has been successfully reproduced in the versions 2.1.0, 2.2.0 and 2.3.0 (the last version to date).
 We believe that the issue is also existing in previous versions.

 **WARNING**: Disabling or uninstalling the module will not stop the vulnerability from being exploited.
+You must delete it completely.

 ## CVSS base metrics